Circadian Optics Review

 Do Circadian Optics Lights Work?

-Rest assured that all of these lights are effective at resetting and aligning your circadian rhythm.
+Rest assured that all of these lights effectively reset and align your circadian rhythm.

 However, several variables will change their effectiveness: